 You may also get pins and needles – this can be due to nerve irritation.

-Although most back problems start for no obvious reason, back pain can be caused by:
+Although most back problems start for no obvious reason, most commonly back pain can be caused by:

 Keeping active is an essential part of your treatment and recovery and is the single best thing you can do for your health.
 Exercising can really help your back and reduce the pain you feel.